YuchenPersonal/YuchenPersonal.github.io/_posts/2022-05-04-useful-professional-programming-english-expressions.md

 We have a mitigation.

-This system is primarily geared towards xxx but it can be used for xxx.
+This system is primarily geared towards xxx but it can also be used for xxx.

+You are assigned a task.
+You talk to someone who worked on it before.
+He gives you some potential ideas on it.
+You can say: that's a great jumping-off point for us.